side menu

 Request page

-The request page stores all key information about the request, such as the request text, assignee, requester details, and more.
+The request page stores all key information about the request, such as the request text, responsible, applicant details, and more.

 Let’s take a closer look at each part of the request page.